 The Board works closely with the CEO, who provides the Board with the information needed to discharge its responsibilities.
 The Board does not appoint the CEO, however it is consulted by the Minister on the CEO's appointment.
-The Board also contributes to the assessment of the CEO's performance.
+The Board also contributes to the assessment of the CEO's performance as part of the federal Performance Management Program for Heads of Agencies and Other Governor in Council Appointees, led by the Privy Council Office.